 At MOSA Oral Maxillofacial & Dental Implant Surgery, we strive to provide every patient with a safe and comfortable surgical experience.
 That’s why we offer several anesthesia options to relieve the anxiety or pain that patients often associate with treatment.
 During the first consultation appointment, we discuss the types of anesthesia available and help every patient determine which type of anesthesia is best for their needs and procedure.

-Dr. Michael Lewis and Dr. Ryan Lloyd have undergone extensive training in the safe administration of anesthesia.
+Dr. Michael Lewis, Dr. Ryan Lloyd, and Dr. Andre LaMothe have undergone extensive training in the safe administration of anesthesia.
 They worked alongside licensed anesthesiologists and learned how to administer anesthesia safely and monitor patients under sedation during their four-year oral and maxillofacial surgical residency program.
 During your first visit to our office in Monterey, Salinas, or Santa Cruz, we will discuss all of your options and help you select the right type of anesthesia for your needs.

 Types of Anesthesia